454th Bombardment Wing: Strategic Air Command

-As a result, the 4228th SW was replaced by the 454th Bombardment Wing, Heavy, which assumed its mission, personnel, and equipment on 1 February 1963.
+As a result, the 4228th was replaced by the 454th Bombardment Wing, Heavy, which assumed its mission, personnel, and equipment on 1 February 1963.
+(Note: The 454th Wing continued, through temporary bestowal, the history, and honors of the World War II 454th Bombardment Group.
+It was also entitled to retain the honors (but not the history or lineage) of the 4228th.
+This temporary bestowal ended in 1969, when the wing was inactivated.)

 In the same way the 736th Bombardment Squadron, one of the unit's World War II historical bomb squadrons, replaced the 492d.
 The 858th Medical Group, 52d Munitions Maintenance Squadron and the 901st Air Refueling Squadron were reassigned to the 454th.
 Component support units were replaced by units with numerical designation of the newly established wing.
-Under the Dual Deputate organization, all flying and maintenance squadrons were directly assigned to the wing, so no operational group element was activated.
+Under the Dual Deputate organization, (Note: Under this plan flying squadrons reported to the wing Deputy Commander for Operations and maintenance squadrons reported to the wing Deputy Commander for Maintenance.) all flying and maintenance squadrons were directly assigned to the wing, so no operational group element was activated.
 Each of the new units assumed the personnel, equipment, and mission of the units being discontinued.

 The 454th Bomb Wing conducted air refueling operations and trained in bombardment operations.
 It converted to the B-52D in 1965 for Vietnam operations.
 Once operationally ready with the B-52D, the 454th wing headquarters, staff, tactical aircraft and crews and maintenance personnel were integrated into SAC's combat forces in the Pacific and Southeast Asia.
 Elements of the 454th Bombardment Wing completed more than 100 missions to South Vietnam without losing a single bomber to enemy aircraft fire.
 In May 1967 General Edward O. Martin assumed command of the 454th Bombardment Wing at Columbus, and one month later he led the wing on its second deployment to the Western Pacific area in support of Southeast Asia operations and returned to Columbus in December 1967.
 In May 1968 the 454th Wing made its third deployment to the Western Pacific area, its second under the command of General Martin.

 Some upgraded B-52Cs were also transferred from the 99th Bombardment Wing during 1968 and 1969 and were operated as crew trainers.

 By 1969 as the demand for pilots to support the war in Southeast Asia increased, the number of B-52s based stateside fell because they were needed overseas.
 At the same time, Minuteman and Polaris missiles were taking their places in strategic deterrence, replacing much of the bomber alert force.
 In addition, funds were also needed to cover the costs of combat operations.
 The 454th Bombardment Wing was inactivated on 2 July 1969 and its aircraft were reassigned to other SAC units.
 As part of the inactivation, Columbus Air Force Base was transferred to Air Training Command and resumed a pilot training mission.